Ivoriel/Material_Donation_Charity/readme.md

 The first functionality is for the user to be able to create a donation specifying the institution to which they wish to donate (out of a list of serviced institutions), the donation info (what is donated and in what amounts) as well as pick-up address and time info.

+For that to be possible a nicely readable list of institutions was created on the main page to which donations can be made.